ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

         'delicate flavor that is sweet and fragrent.
 White tea should be steeped at lower temperatures for ' + 'short periods of time.'
     },
-    {
-      id: 8,
-      name: 'Yellow',
-      image: 'assets/img/yellow.jpg',
-      description:
-        'A rare tea from China, yellow tea goes through a similar shortened oxidation process like green teas. ' + 'Yellow teas, however, do not have the grassy flavor that green teas tend to have.
-The leaves often ' + 'resemble the shoots of white teas, but are slightly oxidized.'
-    }
   ];
 ```